 Medical therapy means treatment without surgery or radiological procedures.
 Medical therapy is limited, and often not helpful for most patients with bleeding, pain, and growth of the fibroids continuing over the long term.
 Medical therapy may help to decrease the bleeding associated with fibroids over the short term.
-Estrogen and progesterone make fibroids grow.
+Estrogen and progesterone encourages growth.
 Types of medical therapy may include hormones that block the effect of estrogen or progesterone, or reduce or eliminate the production of these hormones from the ovaries.

 - Oral Contraceptives: Oral contraceptives, or birth control pills, are not helpful in the treatment of fibroids, but may decrease bleeding in some patients.
 Birth control pills do not decrease the size or number of growths.
 It is thought that birth control pills may treat other problems causing bleeding in those patients with fibroids.
 This explains why bleeding is decreased in some patients who use birth control pills.

 - Progesterone: Progesterone is the anti-estrogen, and may help decrease the bleeding caused by fibroids by causing “atrophy”, or thinning of the uterine lining.
 Progesterone can be given as a pill or an injection.
 Progesterone does not decrease the growth of fibroids.

 - Lupron: Lupron is the most effective medical therapy there is for fibroids.
 This drug works by blocking the production of both estrogen and progesterone.
 For most patients, this means bleeding slows down or stops, the growths shrink, and blood counts increase.
-When the Lupron is stopped, the fibroids will regrow and the symptoms will recur.
+When the Lupron is stopped, the tumors will regrow and the symptoms will recur.

 - Lupron Side Effects: Hot flashes, mood swings, anxiety, depression, sleep problems, vaginal dryness, muscle and joint pain, osteoporosis (loss of bone mass).
 Patients will lose up to six percent of their bone mass when using Lupron for one year, with only half of this regained after the Lupron is stopped.